MaristGormanly/Lab5-Project/README.md

 # Problems I ran into
 Learning the material and then implenting it was the tricky part.
 I'm more of a hands on learner and need the guidence of peers and Professor to truly learn what I'm doing.

-# What's next
-Add more pictures in other pages

-Expansion of Resources to included non course